 |Free trial version available||Some features (e.g., USB protection) are not available in the free version of the app|

 Features of Avira for Mac

 Avira is a leading developer of antivirus software for Mac.
 It combines a number of functions for detecting and removing malware and unwanted files.
 Together, they serve as a one-stop security hub for your Mac.

 The tabs in Avira’s free version cover all the bases, from scheduling regular scans to isolating suspicious files.
 Here’s what it has to offer:

-- Scanner: With a single click, this feature checks your entire Mac for security threats like malware and viruses.
-You can also drag individual files into the Scanner window to check them for threats before you open them.
+- Status: With a single click, this feature checks your entire Mac for security threats like malware and viruses.
+It also detects privacy issues and can find junk files for further removal.

-- Scheduler: Antivirus scans work best if you do them consistently, but like any repetitive task, it’s easy to forget to do it often.
-Avira’s scheduler lets you set up automatic scans at regular intervals: one less thing to remember, and a big security boost for your computer.
+- Scheduler: Antivirus scans work best if you do them consistently, but like any repetitive task, it’s easy to forget to run them often.
+Avira’s scheduler lets you set up automatic scans at regular intervals: one less thing to remember and a big security boost for your computer.

 - Activity: This tab provides an at-a-glance log of Avira’s activity, helping you see how often your Mac has gotten a thorough scan.

 The features listed above all come with Avira’s free-to-use version.
 If you upgrade to the app’s Pro, Optimization, or Prime version, you’ll get access to a range of other useful features, including a USB scanner module, ad blocking, and home network protection for your connected devices.
 You’ll also get to expand the VPN beyond its limited 500MB free version.